Frontotemporal dementia is an uncommon type of dementia that causes problems with behaviour and language.

 People with the condition can become socially isolated as the illness progresses.
 They may not want to spend time in the company of others, or may behave in rude or insulting ways.

-The average survival time after symptoms start is around eight years.
+The average survival time after symptoms start is around 8 to 10 years.
 But this is highly variable and some people live much longer than this.

 If you or a loved one has been diagnosed with dementia, remember you're not alone.
 The NHS and social services, as well as voluntary organisations and specialist support groups, can provide advice and support for you and your family.